-\item In the query forms above, each \p{v_i} can also be a tuple pattern \p{t_i}. \notes{}Variables in \p{t_i} are bound to the corresponding components in the matched elements of the value of \p{sexp\sb{i}}.
-We omit \c{|\,\p{bexp}} when \p{bexp} is \c{true}. \jnl{}
+\item In the query forms above, each \p{v_i} can also be a tuple pattern \p{t_i}.
+Variables in \p{t_i} are bound to the corresponding components in the matched elements of the value of \p{sexp\sb{i}}.
+We omit \co{|\,\p{bexp}} when \p{bexp} is \co{true}. \jnl{}

-\end{itemize} We use \c{\{\}}\notes{} for empty set; use \c{s.add(x)} and \c{s.del(x)} for element addition and deletion, respectively; and use \c{x in s} and \c{x not in s} for membership test and its negation, respectively.
+\end{itemize} We use \co{\{\}}\notes{} for empty set; use \co{s.add(x)} and \co{s.del(x)} for element addition and deletion, respectively; and use \co{x in s} and \co{x not in s} for membership test and its negation, respectively.
 We assume that hashing is used in implementing sets, and the expected time of set initialization, element addition and removal, and membership test is \O{1}.
 We consider operations that involve iterations over sets and sequences to be expensive; each iteration over a set or sequence incurs a cost that is linear in the size of the set or sequence.
 All quantifications, comprehensions, and aggregations are considered expensive.

-DistAlgo has built-in sequences \c{received} and \c{sent}, containing all messages received and sent, respectively, by a process. \begin{itemize}
+DistAlgo has built-in sequences \co{received} and \co{sent}, containing all messages received and sent, respectively, by a process. \begin{itemize}

-\item Sequence \c{received} is updated only at yield points; after a message arrives, it will be handled when execution reaches the next yield point, by adding the message to \c{received} and running matching \c{receive} definitions, if any, associated with the yield point.
-We use \c{received(m from p)} as a shorthand for \c{m from p in received}; \c{from p} is optional, but when specified, each message in \c{received} automatically includes the process id of the sender.
+\item Sequence \co{received} is updated only at yield points; after a message arrives, it will be handled when execution reaches the next yield point, by adding the message to \co{received} and running matching \co{receive} definitions, if any, associated with the yield point.
+We use \co{received m from p} interchangeably with \co{m from p in received} to mean that message \co{m} from process \co{p} is in \co{received}; \co{from p} is optional, but when specified, each message in \co{received} is automatically extended with the process id of the sender.